 Compression Molding Precision by Davies

 Compression molding is an ideal method for molding plastic and composite parts because it offers benefits over traditional injection molding.
-Some of the benefits of compression molding includes:
+Some of the benefits of this type of molding includes:

 • Choice of different types of material